Banderi/Antimony/README.md

 The project currently does not make use of the deprecated D3DX libraries, instead it uses the included [SimpleMath](https://blogs.msdn.microsoft.com/shawnhar/2013/01/08/simplemath-a-simplified-wrapper-for-directxmath/) library from the official [Microsoft DirectX Tool Kit for DirectX 11](https://github.com/Microsoft/DirectXTK), so no installation and inclusion of the deprecated DirectX SDK is required.

+The project currently includes parts of the [Autodesk FBX SDK](http://usa.autodesk.com/adsk/servlet/pc/item?siteID=123112&id=10775847), which have been added to the source control for continuous integration and are statically linked as well, so no SDK or dynamic library is required for development or release deployment.

 No other third-party library is currently required.

 ## Contributing